inform-us/requirements_specifications/content/iand?_buttons_floorplans.md

 There is varying degree of harm when physiological variables are persistently out of range.

-Targets should be discussed in handover each morning and set in targets tab of ICU Navigators of EPIC before 13:00 hours.
+Targets should be discussed in handover each morning and set in targets tab of ICU Navigators of EPIC before 13:00 hours (and after 08:00 hours).

 If you are unsure about a patient's target, ask the doctor in charge for guidance during handover.